remix-run/remix/docs/discussion/07-pending-ui.md

 ## Pending UI Feedback Mechanisms

-**Busy Indicators**: Busy indicators are utilized to display visual cues to users while an action is being processed by the server.
-This feedback mechanism is employed when the application cannot predict the outcome of the action and must wait for the server's response before updating the UI.
+**Busy Indicators**: Busy indicators display visual cues to users while an action is being processed by the server.
+This feedback mechanism is used when the application cannot predict the outcome of the action and must wait for the server's response before updating the UI.

-**Optimistic UI**: Optimistic UI aims to enhance perceived speed and responsiveness by immediately updating the UI with an expected state before the server's response is received.
-This approach is employed when the application can predict the outcome of an action based on context and user input, allowing for a seamless user experience.
+**Optimistic UI**: Optimistic UI enhances perceived speed and responsiveness by immediately updating the UI with an expected state before the server's response is received.
+This approach is used when the application can predict the outcome of an action based on context and user input, allowing for immediately response to actions.

-**Skeleton Fallbacks**: Skeleton fallbacks are employed when the UI is initially loading, providing users with a visual placeholder that outlines the structure of the upcoming content.
-This feedback mechanism is particularly useful for making the loading process faster.
+**Skeleton Fallbacks**: Skeleton fallbacks are used when the UI is initially loading, providing users with a visual placeholder that outlines the structure of the upcoming content.
+This feedback mechanism is particularly useful to render something useful as soon as possible.

 ## Guiding Principles for Feedback Selection